jhuapl-boss/boss-manage/lib/stepfunctions/StepFunctionDSL.md

 ### JsonPath
 State machines use a version of JsonPath for referencing data that is is being processed.
 [State machine path reference][language definition path].

+## Top-Level Fields
+A SFN DSL file consists of three optional fields followed by a list of States.

+    """State machine comment"""
+    version: "1.0"
+    timeout: int

+The top level comment is the comment for the state machine that is created.

+* `version`: Is a string of the version number of the State Machine language to compile down to.
+Currently only `"1.0"` is supported.
+* `timeout`: The overall timeout in seconds for the whole state machine execution.
+             If the state machine has not finished execution within this time the execution fails with a `States.Timeout` error.

 ## States
 The different types of state machine states are divided into two categories.